22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Tuesday to Sunday

-This is another art museum, but its focus is on the ancient orient.
-Just down the street from the Pera Palace Hotel, this foundation houses an extensive collection of the most famous art pieces in history.
-You will find Osman Hamdi Bey’s well-known Tortoise Trainer painting here.
+Another art museum, this one focused on the ancient Orient.
+Just down the street from the Pera Palace Hotel, it houses an extensive collection of famous works, including Osman Hamdi Bey’s well-known Tortoise Trainer.

 Visiting hours & admission: Pera Museum website